-Managerialism is also apparent in the set of secret decisions that have balanced the books on the backs of the "loyal faculty."
+Managerialism is also apparent in the set of secret decisions that have balanced the books the backs of the "loyal faculty."
 Every year we face a choice: do we pay our existing faculty fairly or do we prioritize short-term efforts to remain competitive in discrete arenas?
 And each year short-term thinking wins.
 We spend money on new computer systems, new wireless networks, new programs, new faculty, and we do so by letting existing faculty salaries stagnate (except those with outside offers).
 This needs to be daylighted and discussed openly with the Faculty Senate and in departments and units across the three campuses.

 Managerialism was also apparent last year in the actions of the Board of Regents, showing up most pointedly in the search that brought you to the Presidency.
 With very little faculty representation on the committee and no chance for input, the Regents conducted the search in secret and made their decision in secret.
-We are glad about the outcome but remain disturbed by the process, and hope that your administration will conduct important administrative searches with more openness.
+We are glad about the outcome but remain disturbed by the process.